Jury Duty: To Serve or Not to Serve?

 For example, my partner and I recently tried a capital sexual battery case.
 The standard questions we ask are formulated to extract information from individuals to determine whether they have any personal experiences that could cause them to be biased against our clients.
 The goal is to select people who can look at all of the evidence and be fair and impartial.
 After the judge, the state attorneys and our defense team wrapped up our questions, we sent the jury out of the courtroom.
 I had a suspicion that one of the jurors may have been sleeping so we called her back in for individual questioning outside the presence of the rest of the potential jurors.
 When we asked if she was paying attention, she began crying and said she had been the victim of a sexual battery.
 After picking up our bottom jaws off the table, we excused her.
 Why would someone not disclose this crucial information to the attorneys and the judge, especially after being given the opportunity to speak privately about it?

 Lesson learned from the attorney’s standpoint; speak to every juror.
 Follow your gut if someone is being too quiet and question them more.
 As a potential juror, remember this story.
 If you are quiet, you may be selected.
 You may end up serving on a jury in a case that you are not suited to serve.

-If you are in the need of assistance or for more information, please contact Powers Sellers & Finkelstein, PLC., at 1-855-PSF-FIRM or (727) 531-2926 for a free evaluation and case evaluation.
+If you are in the need of assistance or for more information on Jury Duty, please contact Powers Sellers & Finkelstein, PLC. at (727) 531-2926 for a free consultation and case evaluation.